DevonGifford/Portfolio_v2/README.md

 ### 🚀 About This Project
 ---

 Inspired by Brittany Chiang's captivating portfolio website, I embarked on a journey to recreate her design using my preferred tech stack.
-Initially daunted by the fact hers was built with Gatsby, I opted for Next.js and saw it as an opportunity for growth.
+Initially challenged by the fact that Brittany's stack was built with Gatsby, while I was opting for Next.js - I saw this as an opportunity for growth.

-Not only did I replicate the design, but I also added my own innovative ideas and enhancements.
+Not only did I successfully replicate the design, but I also added my own innovative ideas and enhancements.

 <br/>